 When it comes to applications the picture is much less favorable.
 At present, there are generally four types of applications that use Oracle Express data.
 The most prevalent applications are Oracle Applications (Oracle Sales Analyzer, Financial Analyzer and Demand Planner), Oracle Express Analyzer applications (Client Server Mode), Oracle Express Objects (OEO) Applications, and Oracle Express Web Agent Applications.
 With regards to Oracle Applications Oracle is planning on providing migration paths for all of these applications and I will not address this any further.
 For those that have Analyzer, OEO and Web Agent applications the picture is becoming clear.
 Client Server applications using Analyzer and Express Object will not have a migration path.
 Since the new development paradigm is JAVA there is no direct way to convert these applications.
 With respect to Express Web Agent there may be hope.
-Since Express Web Agent is written in JAVA, Oracle is currently evaluating the possibility of allowing Web Agent to plug into the JAVA OLAP API and therefore into a Oracle OLAP data source.
-If this functionality will be provided it will be included in the 9i Release 2 distribution.
+Oracle is testing and will soon release a version of Oracle Web Agent for 9i which will support existing web agent applications running under the 9i environment.